Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 // R is any valid object of return type of B mock.Setup(m => m.B).Returns(R);

-// When B is trigger on mock.Object, R is returned ValidateOpenIdConnectJSONWebToken(..., mock.Object, ...);
+// When B is called on mock.Object, R is returned ValidateOpenIdConnectJSONWebToken(..., mock.Object, ...);
 ```